F3real/F3real.github.io/content/hackable_ca_userManager.md

 }
 ~~~

 At first look there are no obvious bugs, no obvious buffer overflows or format string exploits.
-Looking trough code I noticed that only function that stands out is `setUserAge` since it doesn’t allocate memory dynamically and it does different checks.
-So lets examine it more carefully:
+Looking through code I noticed that only function that stands out is `setUserAge` since it doesn’t allocate memory dynamically and it does different checks.
+So let's examine it more carefully:

 ~~~c
     void setUserAge()